xxsun12/Shell_Week2/ben_toups.md

+# Biology Fun Fact:
-Biology fun fact: Onions have nearly 5x more DNA than humans!
+- Onions have nearly 5x more DNA than humans!